Carrefour, Haiti: Geography

 Its geographical limits extend from the east to the north, from the junction of Fontamara 43 with the coastline until it meets Port-au-Prince Bay and extends along this coast until it meets with the Mariani ravine.
 From the northwest, they turn south to the limit of the 12th Section of Morne-à-Bateau, the 23rd Section of the Parks, and the 8th Section of Beau-Séjour de la as of Léogâne.
 From there, they re-join the boundaries of the 7th Section, Great River, 4th Section, Gosseline which belongs to the commune of Jacmel, and the 2nd Section, Nouvelle-Tourraine, and the 20th Section, Bongars, of the commune of Kenscoff.
 They again rejoin Fontamara 43 by the South-South-East trajectory of the 8th Section, Martissant, of the commune of Port-au-Prince.
 The coordinates of the municipality are located on the one hand between 72°22' and 72°27' west longitude and on the other hand between 18°30' and 18°35' north latitude.
-Its area is estimated at 190 km².
+Its area is estimated at 190 km^{2}.

 As far as hydrography is concerned, the Froide River, one of the most important watercourses in the municipality, flows through the Communal Sections of Plato Dufresney and continues to the Pond Section of the commune Of Petion-Ville.
 Then the river of Chauffard irrigates the houses of the communal section Procy, that of Bengas at the level of Kenscoff, and that of Momance or Grande-Rivière, between the communal sections of Procy and Laval.
 Among the less important rivers: are the Grandin River, the Morel, and Time-Perdu gullies.

 On the demographic level, the commune of Carrefour has a population of more than 500,000 inhabitants.
 However, it remains extremely difficult to have more or less reliable statistics on the population of Carrefour.
 According to the 1982 census, Carrefour had a population of 129,470 people; the 2003 census lists a population of 373,916 inhabitants.
 Based on 4.24%, the annual growth rate of its population, today, Carrefour would have a population of 460,251 inhabitants.